dwaite/connect/openid-connect-4-identity-assurance/representation.md

 `verifier`: OPTIONAL.
 A JSON object denoting the legal entity that performed the identity verification on behalf of the OP.
 This object SHOULD only be included if the OP did not perform the identity verification itself.
 This object consists of the following properties:

 * `organization`: String denoting the organization which performed the verification on behalf of the OP.
-* `agent`: Agent (person) who conducted the verification.
-The agent may be identified by Name or an identifier which can be resolved into the agent’s name during an audit.
+* `txn`: identifier refering to the identity verification transaction.
+This transaction identifier can be resolved into transaction details during an audit.

+`time`: Time stamp in ISO 8601:2004 [ISO8601-2004] `YYYY-MM-DDThh:mm:ss±hh` format representing the date when this id document was verified.

 `document`: A JSON object representing the id document used to perform the id verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of the id document.
 Standardized values are defined in [Identity Documents](#predefined_values_idd).
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `number`: String representing the number of the identity document.
-* `issuer`: A JSON object containg information about the government agency that issued this identity document.
+* `issuer`: A JSON object containg information about the issuer of this identity document.
 This object consists of the following properties:
 	*  `name`: REQUIRED.
 Designation of the issuer of the identity document
-	*  `country`: String denoting the country where the document was issued, format: ISO 3166-1 Alpha-2, e.g. "DE".
+	*  `country`: String denoting the country or organization that issued the document as ICAO 2-letter-code [@!ICAO-Doc9303], e.g. "JP".
+ICAO 3-letter codes MAY be used when there is no corresponding ISO 2-letter code, such as "UNO".
 * `date_of_issuance`: REQUIRED if this attribute exists for the particular type of document.
 The date the document was issued as ISO 8601:2004 YYYY-MM-DD format.
 * `date_of_expiry`: REQUIRED if this attribute exists for the particular type of document.
 The date the document will expire as ISO 8601:2004 YYYY-MM-DD format.